Woodford Folk Festival

 Only compostable food service items or packaging may be used.
 Plastic coated straws or plastic straws are not to be used on site.
 Compostable products may be ordered via our Supplies Department or your own suppliers (eg BioPak).

 The Festival will supply bins for general waste, recyclable products and cardboard at the back of each food stall.

 Garbology Crew will attend to your waste disposal when required.
 Food stalls must put bins on the street before 6am in order to be collected.
 You are responsible to collect your bin back off the street by 8am.

 It is the responsibility of the stallholder to work with the Garbology Team regarding daily pick up and assist where possible.

 Larger collections can be pre-arranged.
 Organic Waste containers will be available for those stallholders who are able to separate organic waste in their food preparation.

-A bond of $500 is required for Food Stallholders.
+A bond of $500 per stall is required for all stalls.

 You must leave your site the way you found it and be mindful of our goal ‘to leave no trace’.